 Hey there.

 Recently I was asked to speak about my journal at a Mental Health Awareness Week function.
 I was mostly okay leading up to this, having worked out generally what I was going to say, but not reading directly from a written speech.
-Anyway, I arrived at what I thought would be a fairly subdued, simple civil reception and there mu
+Anyway, I arrived at what I thought would be a fairly subdued, simple civil reception and there must've been 200 or so people there!!!
+EEEEEEK!!
+I had a mini melt down whilst trying to stay calm, not throw up, and avoid drinking too much wine on an empty and very nervous stomach.

-through schizophrenia.
+After some awards were given out to wonderfully deserving people, both dealing with mental illness and working with or caring for those who do, a man called James McLure rose to speak.
+He was the main speech of the night having released a book containing his journey into and through schizophrenia.
 An inspiring guy who went on a rather spiritual journey into this very misunderstood illness.
 I thought it was mostly a dark journey, however James' appeared to be rather uplifting for him, albeit a false height, from which he did eventually fall.
 He was so open about his experience and wanting to help others with mental health issues, so it was a real privilege to be sharing my journey with James.

-ext.
+I spoke next.
 I was hoping for a more intimate audience (read this as smaller, less intimidating!), which wasn't helped by having to stand behind a lecturn that felt so far away from the audience and talk into a microphone.
 Anyway, I got through my speech okay.
 I think I made a connection with some people, which is really lovely, as a few came up to me afterwards and offer their empathy with my experience with anxiety and depression, or my journal's purpose, or want to buy one then & there.
 This was an amazing boost to my confidence, for which I'm really grateful.

 Later that evening, I was lying in bed scribbling in my journal with my favourite pens.
 I felt so emotional about the evening, so much more connected with the purpose of my own work, my little journal for self nurturing, that I drew this: